ergoplatform/ergo-dex/docs/dex-blog-post.md

 (`tokenId`, `tokenAmount`) pair in the `R2` register.
 Additional registers should also be specified as required by [EIP-4](https://github.com/ergoplatform/eips/blob/master/eip-0004.md) standard.
-The `issueToken` command uses a wallet storage given by `storageFile` to transfer given `ergAmount` of ERGs to the new box with tokens.
+The `dex:IssueToken` command uses a wallet storage given by `storageFile` to transfer given `ergAmount` of ERGs to the new box with tokens.
 The new box will belong the same wallet given by storageFile.

 // TODO show an example of command usage with command results
 ```
-$ ergo-tool issueToken ...
+$ ergo-tool dex:IssueToken ...
 ...
 ```